Atli Barkarson

-Atli Barkarson (born 19 March 2001) is an Icelandic professional footballer who plays as a left-back for Belgian Challenger Pro League club Zulte Waregem and the Iceland national team.
+Atli Barkarson (born 19 March 2001) is an Icelandic professional footballer who plays as a left-back for Norwegian First Division club Sogndal, and the Iceland national team.

 Club career

 Atli joined the youth academy of Völsungur in 2012 and was promoted to the first team in 2017.
-He made seven appearances and scored two goals in the 3. deild karla that season.
+He made seven appearances and scored two goals in the 2. deild karla that season.

 On 2 September 2017, Atli joined the youth team of Norwich City of the English Championship.
 After playing for the club's under-18 team for the first year, he signed his first professional contract on 30 June 2018.
 In August 2019, Atli left the club to join Fredrikstad FK of the Norwegian First Division.
 During his short stint with the club, he made three league appearances.

 In 2020, Atli returned to Iceland and signed for Víkingur Reykjavík of the Úrvalsdeild.
 He appeared in the team's single 2020–21 UEFA Europa League match, a 1–2 elimination defeat to NK Olimpija Ljubljana of the Slovenia PrivaLiga.

 On 27 January 2022, it was confirmed that Atli had joined Danish Superliga club SønderjyskE on a deal until 30th of June 2026.
 On August 19, 2024, Belgian Challenger Pro League club Zulte Waregem confirmed that they had signed Barkarson on a deal until 30th of June 2026.

+On 2 February 2026, Atli joined Norwegian First Division side Sogndal Fotball on a contract until 2028.